Salvadoran Lutheran Church

 The Salvadoran Lutheran Church (Iglesia Luterana Salvadoreña) is a Lutheran denomination in El Salvador.
 It is a member of the Lutheran World Federation, which it joined in 1986.
 It is also a member of the Caribbean Conference of Churches, the Communion of Lutheran Churches in Central America and the World Council of Churches.

+The church's first bishop, Medardo Ernesto Gómez Soto, retired in January 2025.
+He was succeeded by Guadalupe Cortés.